 - Click “Close”, and you’re done – It’s that easy.

-It’s important to note that you will still see an NVIDIA icon on the taskbar.
+It’s essential to note that you will still see an NVIDIA icon on the taskbar.
 Don’t worry; this isn’t GeForce Experience but rather NVIDIA Control Panel.
-This is another tool that helps you improve the performance of your GPU, although it is quite rudimentary.
+This is another tool that helps you enhance the performance of your GPU, although it is quite basic.

 Fun fact: you can choose which vertical sync setting you wish to use.
-Hint: don’t go with VSync unless you have no other alternative.
+Hint: don’t go with VSync unless you have no alternative option.

-Finally, if you have changed your mind and want to reinstall GeForce Experience, you can download it from NVIDIA’s official site and then follow the easy installation process.
+Finally, if you have changed your mind and want to reinstall GeForce Experience, you can download it from NVIDIA’s official site and then follow the straightforward installation process.